-It is one of the oldest Middle Eastern aspects of the great Goddess, dating to the Neolithic and Bronze Ages.
-Tammuz also is identified as her son/consort as he is with Ishtar.
+It is one of the oldest Middle Eastern aspects of the great Goddess.
+It dates to the Neolithic and Bronze Ages.
+Tammuz also is her son/consort as he is with Ishtar.
 According to legend Astarte descended to earth as a fiery star, landing near Byblos in a lake at Alphaca.
-This is the site where the original Tammuz is said to have died.
+This is the site where the original Tammuz died.